Our People & Partners

 Before joining the Groundwork USA team, Stacey worked for PowerCorps PHL, an AmeriCorps workforce development program designed to support the City of Philadelphia’s environmental stewardship initiatives, youth violence prevention, and workforce development priorities.
 Stacey oversaw the provision of social work and supportive services to young adults ages 18 to 26.
 Stacey’s career has focused on the intersection of social work, public health, and environmental justice.

 Stacey holds a Master of Social Work from Boston University and a Master of Environmental Law and Policy from Vermont Law School.
-She lives in New Hampshire, where she is currently renovating a 1974 Airstream with her husband, and is an active yogi, creative cook, and adventurer.
+She lives in New Hampshire with her husband and son, and is an active yogi, creative cook, flower farmer, and adventurer.

 Close